+- Rules

-- Rules - · Centres Policy
+- · Centres Policy

-· Design Guides
+- · Design Guides

 Centres are the focus of economic and social life in our communities.
 They have multiple functions and activities, but their core is typically the provision of retail and local services.
 It is the combination of activities and functions that makes centres particularly important places, as it enables them to deliver a range of environmental, social, economic and cultural benefits.
-Encouraging the multifunctional nature of Centres is important and therefore the District Plan encourages a mix of uses.
+Anchor stores, such as supermarkets, play an important role in Centres as they are instrumental in attracting people and thereby influencing the vibrancy, vitality and character of the smaller retailers in the urban environment.
+Encouraging anchor stores as well as the multi-functional nature of Centres is important and therefore the District Plan encourages a mix of uses.